venturemark/playbook/feature_development.md

 # Feature Development

-The feature development playbook is for tracking progress in feature development.
+Select feature development to understand and share how fast you build.
 A Software Engineer or Product Manager might want to track the velocity of implemented features in order to capture additional value.
 This information can be used as track record as well as community update.